rbstp/gist-blog/README.md

 - **Syntax Highlighting** - GitHub-style code highlighting with language-specific colors for XML, JSON, JavaScript, Python, CSS, and more
 - **Multi-Tag System** - Extract hashtags from gist descriptions for automatic categorization
 - **Advanced Filtering** - Select multiple tags with AND logic for precise content discovery
+- **Reading Analytics** - Terminal-themed word count and estimated reading time for each post
 - **RSS Feed** - Auto-generated RSS 2.0 feed with proper metadata and categories
 - **Responsive Design** - Mobile-optimized layouts with compact headers
 - **Cache Busting** - Automatic CSS versioning for instant updates